united-security-providers/usp-core-waap/content/en/latest/configuration/crd-doc.md

         <td><b><a href="#corewaapservicespeccorazacrsociimagesource">ociImageSource</a></b></td>
         <td>object</td>
         <td>
-          Optional OCI image source of the CRS rules that will be used; by default the hard-coded CRS rules of version4.25.1 are used; requires Kubernetes >= 1.36<br/>
+          Optional OCI image source of the CRS rules that will be used; by default the CRS rules of LTS version4.25.1 are used; requires Kubernetes >= 1.36<br/>
         </td>
         <td>false</td>
       </tr><tr>